andreikestrel/andreikestrel/README.md

-# Welcome to my profile 👋🏽
+👋🏽 Welcome to my profile!

-Hi there, everyone!
-I'm in the process of turning my passion into a profession as a front-end developer. 🚀
+🚀 I'm in the process of turning my passion into a profession as a front-end developer.

-After graduating in Biological Sciences, I decided it was time to follow my heart and embark on a new journey. ❤️
+❤️ After graduating in Biological Sciences, I decided it was time to follow my heart and embark on a new journey.

-Currently, I'm pursuing a degree in Systems Analysis and Development to align my skills with my true passion. 📚
+📚 Currently, I'm pursuing a degree in Systems Analysis and Development to align my skills with my true passion.

-Believe me, transitioning from one field to another requires courage and determination, and I'm fully committed to making this change. 💪
+💪 Transitioning from one field to another requires courage and determination, and I'm fully committed to making this change.

-Since 2020, I've been tirelessly dedicated to learning the necessary skills to excel in the world of front-end development. 📖
+📖 Since 2020, I've been tirelessly dedicated to learning the necessary skills to excel in the world of front-end development.

-I believe that learning is a continuous journey, and I'm constantly updating my skills to stay at the forefront of the latest front-end development trends. 🌟
+🌟 I believe that learning is a continuous journey, and I'm constantly updating my skills to stay at the forefront of the latest front-end development trends.

-I'm excited to be part of a passionate technology community and to create digital experiences that leave a lasting mark. 💻
+💻 I'm excited to be part of a passionate technology community and to create digital experiences that leave a lasting mark.

-You can reach me via email at andreibarbosa.dev@gmail.com, and you can find me on [LinkedIn](https://www.linkedin.com/in/barbosaandrei/). 📧
+📧 You can reach me via email at andreibarbosa.dev@gmail.com , and you can find me on [LinkedIn](https://www.linkedin.com/in/barbosaandrei/).

-I know the road ahead may be challenging, but I'm determined to overcome all obstacles and create an amazing future in the world of front-end development. 🌈
+🌈 I know the road ahead may be challenging, but I'm determined to overcome all obstacles and create an amazing future in the world of front-end development.

-Let's embark on this exciting journey together! 🚀🌟
+🚀🌟 Let's embark on this exciting journey together!

  Skills:
 <div style="display: inline_block">